Hacker-s-PlayStation/PlayStation4-Hacking-Guideline-ENG/1_introduction/Related_Work.md

 As such, there were cases in which past vulnerabilities were not patched on PS4, so we adopted a methodology to exploit PS4 by finding 1-day.
 In this process, we found UAF 1-day vulnerability that pc control is possible in the 8.01 firmware as of 2020-12-12.

-Altough CTrut's article was written quite a long time ago, it is a good article for those new to PS4 exploits, so we recommend reading it.
+Although CTrut's article was written quite a long time ago, it is a good article for those new to PS4 exploits, so we recommend reading it.

 ## 2. THIS IS FOR THE PWNERS: EXPLOITING A WEBKIT 0-DAY IN PLAYSTATION 4
 ### 2.1.
 Summary